MatiasStorm/ChatProgram/README.md

 To close the server type ```exit``` in terminal running the server.

+Max number of clients, that can be connected is determined by the ```MAX_CONNECTIONS``` constant defined in src/settings.h.

 ## Client
 The client can be run on the same computer as the server and on other computers on the same network.